CybotAS/CookiebotWP/documentation/admin-ui.md

 - Select required cookie types
 - Add placeholder text in multi languages

+In order to create unique placeholder experience, we have added 2 merge tags you can use in the placeholder text:
+- ```%cookie_types``` Displays required cookie types to enable the addon.

+- ```%src``` -> src url for youtube, facebook, vimeo and twitter videos.
+Currently it only works for Embed addon.

 # Unavailable plugins

 In this screenshot you see the plugins which are not activated or installed.